-25. In implementing the "Space2030" Agenda, Member States could contribute to and benefit from a number of international and regional mechanisms, programmes, projects and platforms that are already in place or are being developed, such as the following:

-(a) The seven thematic priorities in the context of UNISPACE+50, undertaken in the agendas and work of the Committee and its subcommittees, and the Office for Outer Space Affairs, in the areas of global partnership in space exploration and innovation, current and future perspectives of the legal regime of outer space and global governance, enhanced information exchange on space objects and events, an international framework for space weather services, strengthened space cooperation for global health, international cooperation for low-emission and resilient societies and capacity-building for the twenty-first century;

-(b) The United Nations Platform for Space-based Information for Disaster Management and Emergency Response (UN-SPIDER), a programme of the Office for Outer Space Affairs that provides Member States with access to space-based data and services for disaster-risk reduction and emergency response, and through the UN-SPIDER knowledge portal, enables access to space-based resources in all phases of disaster management cycle;

-(c) The regional centres for space science and technology education, affiliated to the United Nations, including the alliance of the regional centres.
-The regional centres are designed to enhance capacity-building, education and training in space science and applications, as well as space law and policy, in particular for developing countries;

-(d) The Charter on Cooperation to Achieve the Coordinated Use of Space Facilities in the Event of Natural or Technological Disasters (also called the International Charter on Space and Major Disasters), as a worldwide collaboration among space agencies and space system operators, through which satellite-derived information and products are made available to support disaster response efforts;
+- 24. In implementing the "Space2030" Agenda, Member States could contribute to and benefit from a number of international and regional mechanisms, programmes, projects and platforms that are already in place or are being developed, such as the following: - (a) The seven thematic priorities in the context of UNISPACE+50, undertaken in the agendas and work of the Committee and its subcommittees, and the Office for Outer Space Affairs, in the areas of global partnership in space exploration and innovation, current and future perspectives of the legal regime of outer space and global governance, enhanced information exchange on space objects and events, an international framework for space weather services, strengthened space cooperation for global health, international cooperation for low-emission and resilient societies and capacity-building for the twenty-first century;4 - (b) The United Nations Platform for Space-based Information for Disaster Management and Emergency Response (UN-SPIDER),5 a programme of the Office for Outer Space Affairs that provides Member States with access to space-based data and services for disaster-risk reduction and emergency response, and through the UN-SPIDER knowledge portal, enables access to space-based resources in all phases of the disaster management cycle; - (c) The regional centres for space science and technology education, affiliated to the United Nations, 6 including the alliance of the regional centres.
+The regional centres are designed to enhance capacity-building, education and training in space science and applications, as well as space law and policy, in particular for developing countries; - (d) The Charter on Cooperation to Achieve the Coordinated Use of Space Facilities in the Event of Natural or Technological Disasters (also called the International Charter on Space and Major Disasters), as a worldwide collaboration among space agencies and space system operators, through which satellite-derived information and products are made available to support disaster response efforts;

-(e) The Recovery Observatory of the Committee on Earth Observation Satellites, as a means to increase the contribution of satellite data to recovery from natural disasters;

-(f) The international Space Climate Observatory, whose main goal is to study and monitor the impacts of climate change, especially at local scales, using satellitebased Earth-observation tools in combination with field data and models, thus providing a tool for decision-making on preparedness, adaptation and resilience to climate change and its impacts, particularly at the local level;

-(g) The Global Observing System, which provides observation data useful for weather analyses, forecasts, advisories and warnings, as well as for climate monitoring and environmental activities;

-(h) The International Committee on Global Navigation Satellite Systems, which promotes voluntary cooperation on matters of mutual interest related to civil satellite-based positioning, navigation, timing and value-added services, and encourages and facilitates compatibility, interoperability and transparency between all the satellite navigation systems;

-(i) The International Asteroid Warning Network (IAWN) and the Space Mission Planning Advisory Group (SMPAG), which are designed [to promote international cooperation in order] to strengthen preparedness for the threat of potential impacts of near-Earth objects through international cooperation and information-sharing.

-&lt;sup>4 Related documents include A/AC.105/1168, A/AC.105/1169, A/AC.105/1170, A/AC.105/1171,

-A/AC.105/1172, A/AC.105/1173 and A/AC.105/1174: see also paragraph 18 above.
+4 Related documents include A/AC.105/1168, A/AC.105/1169, A/AC.105/1170, A/AC.105/1171, A/AC.105/1172, A/AC.105/1173 and A/AC.105/1174: see also para.
+18 above.

-&lt;sup>5 See General Assembly resolution 61/110.
+5 See General Assembly resolution 61/110.

-&lt;sup>6 See General Assembly resolution 73/91, para.
+6 See General Assembly resolution 73/91, para.
 24.